frizatch/MaptimeScratch/MaptimeTutorials/Blender2019/BlenderTutorial.md

 * [Blender download](https://www.blender.org/)

 Get 2.8!
-This new, and very different version has a much slicker interface and many of the odd hangups from previous releases have been happily tweaked.
+This new, and very different version has a much slicker interface and many of the odd hangups from previous releases have been happily tweaked, so we don't have to do all the steps that 2.79 required.

+In the next section, we'll briefly discuss how to prep a height map to use in Blender, but there are two provided for you in this tutorial to get you started in the data folder:

+AOI_SouthArapahoePeak	(xxx x xxxxx)
+HuffmanDEM.tif		(2000 x 2800 pixels)

+*know which one you're using because the dimensions are important!

 *DEM*